antonioChristofoletti/course-linux/README.md

 - `fg`: send the process to the foreground;
     - Example: `fg firefox`.

+### Systemd and Daemons

+Systemd: It is a "System Init", in which It manages the processes that need to be started after linux kernel.

+Systemctl is a terminal command from Systemd in order to manage the processes.

+system vs systemctl: system is a wrapper command that groups other commands related to processes, It contains the systemctl.
+Generally using system is better, because It can interact with different "System Init", depending of the GNU/linux distribution.

+See below some commands:

+- Basic commands to manage and check:
+    - `sudo systemctl start process-name.process`;
+    - `sudo systemctl stop process-name.process`;
+    - `sudo systemctl restart process-name.process`;
+    - `sudo systemctl reload process-name.process`;
+    - `sudo systemctl enable process-name.process`;
+    - `sudo systemctl disable process-name.process`;
+    - `sudo systemctl status process-name.process`;
+    - `sudo systemctl is-active process-name.process`;
+    - `sudo systemctl is-enabled process-name.process`;

+- `systemctl list-units`: list all processes(units) some related information;
+- `systemctl` similar to list-units, but show even the stopped ones.
+- `systemctl cat process-name`: show the configuration file for systemd.

+This was just a small intruduction, there are more content related to this topic.

 ## Managing Files Acess

 - Each file has a configuration to the owner, user group and other users.
 Example: `drwxrwxr-x 8 antonio antonio 4096 Aug 22 14:51 .git`;